 Key Features:

-- LookML modeling language for reusable data definitions
+- LookML modeling language for reusable, governed data definitions

-- Embedded visualizations for internal and customer-facing apps
+- Embedded visualizations for internal and customer-facing applications

 Pros:

-- Extensive library of pre-built data models and dashboards
+- Extensive library of pre-built data models and deep Google Cloud integration

 Cons:

-- Not as flexible as some other tools for custom visuals
+- Less flexible than some other tools for fully custom visualizations

 Conclusion